A guide to switching suppliers when you have solar panels

 Why should I install solar panels?

-Solar panels are a ‘green’ way to use your home to produce electricity.
-You then use this electricity in your home, and if there’s any surplus you can sell it through a Feed-In Tariff.
+Solar panels are a green way to use your home to make electricity.
+You get to use this electricity in your home – and if there’s any left over, you can sell it through an export tariff.
+Bonus!

 How else can I cut my energy costs?